 - In a similar fashion, if we change the Discount rate to 10% the results should look like the picture shown below.

-How to Subtract a Percentage from a Column in Excel
+4. Using Paste Special Method to Subtract a Percentage from a Column in Excel

 What if you want to subtract a percentage from an entire column in Excel?
 Well, you’re in luck because the following section answers this exact question.
 Here, we’ll subtract a percentage from the actual price to get the new price of the cell phones.
 Now, allow me to demonstrate the process in the steps below.